klauer/epics-sumo-mirror/doc/migration-examples.rst

 +++++++++++++++++++++++++++++++++++++++++

-sumo-scan has many command line options that help you create a first version of a dependency database that is almost correct.
+sumo-scan has many command line options that help you create a first version of a :ref:`dependency database <reference-sumo-db-The-dependency-database>` that is almost correct.
 You may however, have to edit the created text files in order to remove wrong dependencies or give repository specifications a canonical form.

 For details see :ref:`sumo scan options <reference-sumo-scan-Options>`.